1. Home

 Proposed Targeted Amendments to Division 7A

-At the date of writing, these measures have still not been enacted.
-ATO commentary is here.
+These measures have not been enacted.
+ATO commentary (since unpublished) is here.

-Government consultations have been completed with a view to amending the Division 7A rules with the stated purpose of making them clearer and easier to comply with.
-It is proposed that Unpaid Present Entitlements be captured within Division 7A.
+Government consultations were completed with a view to amending the Division 7A rules with the stated purpose of making them clearer and easier to comply with.
+It was proposed that Unpaid Present Entitlements be captured within Division 7A.

 See further: